ssiwan/CDT-PQVP-0118-WATI/README.md

 **a.
 Code flow and Deployment**

-Code in the GITHub is available at the following URL: https://github.com/watipqvp/CDT-PQVP-0118-WATI The code organized in the root folder **CDT-PQVP-0118-WATI** consists of:
+Code in the GITHub URL: https://github.com/watipqvp/CDT-PQVP-0118-WATI The code root folder **CDT-PQVP-0118-WATI** consists of:
 - wp-admin
 - wp-content
 - wp-includes

-Some of the important files in root folder include:
+The important files in root folder include:
 - wp-config.php: Contains DB credentials and authorization keys.
 - wp-login.php:  User authentication operations code such as password handling.
 - wp-mail.php:   Generates Wordpress post messages from the Incoming User emails.
-- swagger.json:  Open API REST specifications made available to web clients.
+- swagger.json:  Open API REST specifications.

 ![alt text](https://github.com/watipqvp/CDT-PQVP-0118-WATI/blob/master/wp-includes/images/README-ImageGallery/KMT-ServerView.png)

 **b.
-Tool compliance to US Digital Services Playbook**
+Tool compliance - Attachment 2 of RFI**

-Note: Whenever Plug in mentioned, it refers to folder wp-content/plugins folder in repository.
+Note: Plug refers to folder wp-content/plugins in repository.
-Kanban is accessible through “Kanban” menu or URL eg: http:// 96.67.213.65/kanban/board?board_id=1
+Agile menu is “Kanban” or URL: http:// 96.67.213.65/kanban/board?board_id=1

 *Play-1*
 - Primary Users: Youngsters, Elder People, Disabled persons, both experienced and non-experienced in web technologies operating with different electronic devices [ Users and User AccessRoles PlugIns ]
-- User needs Addressed: User friendly and platform independent for deployment and easy hosting [ SiteOrigin PlugIn, RichTinyMCE PlugIns ]
+- User needs Addressed: User friendly and platform-independent for deployment and easy hosting [ SiteOrigin PlugIn, RichTinyMCE PlugIns ]
 - User need for this service: Need for a social collaboration knowledge base [ wp-includes/rest-api ]
-- People with most difficulty with the service: Who do not have a registered login and password [ ws-admin folder ]
+- People with most difficulty with the service: Users with no registered login and password [ ws-admin folder ]
 - Research methods used: State of the art technologies, ease of enhancements and off-the-shelf plugin tools/features [ wp-content/plugins ]
 - Key findings: User friendliness and compliance to guidelines makes the product long-lasting [wp-content/themes]
 - Documentation of Findings: Kanban Dashboard accessible from within Tool [Kanban plug in]
-- Frequency of Testing by End-Users: Continuous through-out development [Jenkins Build Job – PhpUnits of PlugIns]
+- Frequency of Testing by End-Users: Continuous through-out development

 *Play-2*
 - Current Approach: The knowledge content in the form of Blogs can be searched internally or external world through keyword(s)[wp-autosearch PlugIn]
-- Pain points: There are no known Pain points.
-Knowledge collaboration is a concept that eliminates the major pain-point of rework.
+- Pain points: None.
+Knowledge collaboration is a concept that eliminates the major pain-points of rework.
-- Place of tool in overall big picture: Off-the-shelf plug-and-play Customization to handle operations privately and only go public when required [PlugIns Folder]
+- Place of tool in overall big picture: Scalable both from functionality and performance perspective.
+[PlugIns Folder]
 - Metrics of Tool Services: SEO tools are in-built to provide the metrics. [google-analytics-for-wordpress, cms-tree-page-view PlugIn]

 *Play-3*